Lucas-C/ludochaordic/content/2024-04-16-a-tricky-pitfall-of-promise-all-and-a-solution.md

 And in that case, it means that `await Promise.all(...)` will throw an exception.

 But **when `Promise.all()` rejects, some of the input promises can still be executing!**
-And this situation is often not considered by developpers.
+And this situation is often not considered by developers.

 The following diagram and code snippet demonstrates this problem: